FREE SHIPPING on purchases over 1,500 CZK 📦

 Weight gain and fluctuations: Are hormones to blame?

-You've probably heard that hormones play a role in the storage of body fat.
-But what specific hormones are involved, and how can you influence your weight and body fat without compromising your hormonal health?
+You've probably heard that hormones play a role in body fat storage.
+But which specific hormones are involved, and how can you influence your weight and body fat percentage without compromising your hormonal health?

-Hormones are your body's chemical messengers that help regulate everything from metabolism and appetite to fertility and your mood.
-When hormones are out of balance, they can wreak havoc on your entire system—including weight gain.
+Hormones are your body's chemical messengers, helping to regulate everything from metabolism and appetite to fertility and your mood.
+When hormones are out of balance, they can wreak havoc throughout the entire system – including changes in weight.

 Hormones and types of imbalances affecting body fat storage: